corpus-core/colibri-stateless/README.md

 ```

+In order to validate, we need to calculate
+- 512 x sha256 for each pubkey
+- 512 x sha256 merkle proof for the pubkeys
+- 2 x sha256 for the SyncCommittee
+- 5 x sha256 for the stateRoot
+- 3 x sha256 for the blockheader hash
+- 1 x for the SigningRoot

+So in total, we need to verify 1035 hashes and 1 bls signature.

 ### Proof Requests

 All requests send to the verifier are encoded using SSZ.
 The request itself is sepcified by the [C4Request](#c4request) type.
 This objects suports different types as data or proofs.